 Deer Hunting Minnesota

-Superior National Forest in northern Minnesota has a whopping three million acres of huntable land.
+Superior National Forest in northern Minnesota has a whopping 3 million acres of huntable land.
 This vast area offers some of the most classic big-woods hunting styles that you can imagine, from a canoe trip in the Boundary Waters area to a lakeside hunting cabin with an added ATV.

-According to the USDA Forest Service, "Hunting is allowed on all Superior National Forest lands, including the Boundary Waters Canoe Area Wilderness, except within the limits of developed recreation sites such as campgrounds and boating sites."
+According to the USDA Forest Service, hunting is allowed on all Superior National Forest lands, including the Boundary Waters Canoe Area Wilderness, except within the limits of developed recreation sites such as campgrounds and boating sites.

 Deer numbers generally increase the further west you go, which is home to more productive habitat such as agriculture areas mixed in with rolling terrain dominated by managed forests.

 Venerable areas such as the Detroit Lakes and Milaca are more known as ruffed grouse, prairie chicken, and pheasant areas, but also offer some good deer hunting.
 Run River State Forest offers 40,000 acres of land for hunting use.

 Unfortunately, Minnesota has been found to have deer that have tested positive for Chronic Wasting Disease steadily for several years now.
 As part of the DNR's response to CWD, a sampling is voluntary for all deer harvested in the east central CWD surveillance area, and in the southern Pine and Chisago counties.
 The Minnesota DNR encourages hunters to help with this process by providing the head of any harvested adult deer (1 year or older) at self-service sampling stations during any deer hunting seasons.